v-hearya/OfficeDocs-SkypeforBusiness-Test-pr/server-2013/lync-server-2013-modify-the-global-hosted-voice-mail-policy.md

 _**Topic Last Modified:** 2012-09-24_

 The *global* hosted voice mail policy is installed with Lync Server 2013.
 You can modify it to meet your needs, but you cannot rename or delete it.
-To modify the global policy, you use the set-cshostedvoicemailpolicy cmdlet to set the parameters to appropriate values for your specific deployment.
+To modify the global policy, you use the Set-CsHostedVoicemailPolicy cmdlet to set the parameters to appropriate values for your specific deployment.

-For details about the [set-cshostedvoicemailpolicy](https://docs.microsoft.com/en-us/powershell/module/skype/Set-CsHostedVoicemailPolicy) cmdlet, see the Lync Server Management Shell documentation.
+For details about the [Set-CsHostedVoicemailPolicy](https://docs.microsoft.com/en-us/powershell/module/skype/Set-CsHostedVoicemailPolicy) cmdlet, see the Lync Server Management Shell documentation.

 <div>